Design Patterns in Java: An Easy Learning

 Creational Design Patterns

-• Using creational patterns, developers can maintain the process of creation in one place separately from other code, thus enabling easy maintenance and upgrades of a program.
+• Using creational design patterns, developers can maintain the creation process in one place, separately from other code, thus enabling easy maintenance and upgrade of a program.

 • They basically help in building systems where the way things are created does not interfere with the overall design.

-There are five types of creational design patterns in Java:
+There are five types of creational design patterns:

 Let's start with a singleton design pattern.